hashstation/hashstation/INSTALL-Installer.md

 For debugging BOINC server, check if the hostname, protocol and ports are set properly on both server and client machines.
-With default settings, BOINC clients should connect to the project server at `http://127.0.0.1/fitcrack`.
+With default settings, BOINC clients should connect to the project server at `http://127.0.0.1/hashstation`.
 In case of connectivity issues, check that the hostname/IP are correct.
 Also, see if all daemons are running on the WebAdmin: System - **Server monitor** page.
-For debugging your daemons (Generator, Assimilator, etc.), you can check logs in your BOINC project directory, e.g. `/home/boincadm/projects/fitcrack/logs` to see what's wrong.
+For debugging your daemons (Generator, Assimilator, etc.), you can check logs in your BOINC project directory, e.g. `/home/boincadm/projects/hashstation/logs` to see what's wrong.
-Configuration of the BOINC server is located in the `config.xml` file in your BOINC project directory, e.g. `/home/boincadm/projects/fitcrack/config.xml`.
+Configuration of the BOINC server is located in the `config.xml` file in your BOINC project directory, e.g. `/home/boincadm/projects/hashstation/config.xml`.
-Here, you can configure many parameters like the DB username and password, or what daemons and tasks should run when Fitcrack is started.
+Here, you can configure many parameters like the DB username and password, or what daemons and tasks should run when Hashstation is started.
 Nevertheless, changing URL base in parameters like `master_url` is not enough to convince your hosts to use a different link.
 Changing the hostname/IP URL on-the-fly is not a simple task, as the URLs are hardcoded inside the BOINC database